.يا رب يسوع المسيح ابن اللّه الحيّ إرحمني أنا الخاطئ

 *One of those paradoxes: sinless (infallible) church, sinful people in it.

-Five from LRC Remembering another stupid war The Russo-Japanese one.
+The Russo-Japanese one.
 The last Tsar was saintly but not a competent emperor.
 Philadelphia’s oldest Russian Orthodox church* was built as a chapel for his navy as he had two warships built in that city, one of which, the Variag (Viking), famously sank during one of the battles of that war.

-Ships and the sea Largely forgotten but still important.
+Largely forgotten but still important.
 I’ve only been deep-sea fishing twice but have some sense of what Charley Reese is talking about.

 I’ve met several older women from upper-class WASP backgrounds who were bohemian and cool like Rose ended up becoming.
 (Somebody rather like that in a few ways, who was a national news reporter back in the early 1960s when relatively few ladies did that, gave me my break in the newspaper business 10 years ago!)
 One, who died in the past year, was 180 me on a lot of issues (she was too liberal theologically even for the Unitarians whence she came) but we were friends.
 Back in the day even the liberals were nicer.